2 / 14

 • You need 27/34 for an A — that's 79%, very achievable with strategy

-• Each criterion has a specific job — map your sections to criteria intentionally
+• Each criterion has a specific job — map your sections to criteria before you write

-• Criterion D (communication) is 4 free marks with proper formatting
+• Criterion D (communication) is 4 marks that are entirely within your control

-• The RPPF alone is worth 6 marks — don't neglect it
+• The RPPF alone is worth 6 marks — do not treat it as an afterthought